Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Background

 Then what can we say about the asymptotic behavior of $\ell_n$ as $\as{n}{\infty}$?
 The study of longest increasing subsequences has since then been a surprisingly fertile research subject with unexpected links to diverse areas of mathematics; see \cite{R15} for a nice introduction to this topic.

-A solution to Ulam's problem was found by Vershik and Kerov through the use of Robinson-Schensted's correspondence.
-More precisely they encoded diagrams $\lambda$ by some continuous functions $\omega_\lambda:\R\rightarrow\R$ and established the following limit theorem (also simultaneously proved in \cite{LS77}):
+A solution to Ulam's problem was found by Vershik and Kerov through the use of Robinson--Schensted's correspondence.
+More precisely they encoded diagrams $\lambda$ by some continuous functions $\omega_\lambda:\R\rightarrow\R$ and established the following limit theorem (also simultaneously proved in \cite{LS77}).
+See \Cref{fig_LSKV} for an illustration.

 \begin{theorem}[\cite{VK77}] For each integer $n$, let $\sigma_n$ be a uniformly random permutation of size $n$ and write

 Then the sequence $(\omega_n)_{n\in\N^*}$ converges uniformly in probability to some explicit limit curve. \end{theorem}